Outline:

 – monitoring marketing campaigns (8%)

-- Triggered emails result in 8 times more opens and greater earnings than typical bulk emails.
+82% of marketers use automation to create triggered emails which result in 8 times more opens and greater earnings than typical bulk emails.

-- The best tactics for automation are mapping the customer experience (53%) and use of personalized messages (51%).
+The best tactics for automation are mapping the customer experience (53%) and the use of personalized messages (51%).

 – welcome emails (47%)